-Anthony and Leah Ziniti, who live in Garden City, NY gave birth to their 2nd child, Caterina, after a full term pregnancy with all normal pre natal visits and sonograms up until month 8 where Leah developed polyhydramnios (excess amniotic fluid).
-The doctors said the amount of excess fluid was the equivalent of carrying triplets, indicative of a major swallowing difficulty.
+Anthony and Leah Ziniti, who live in Garden City, NY gave birth to their 2nd child, Caterina, after afull-termpregnancy with all normal pre-natal visits and sonogramsup until month 8 where Leah developed polyhydramnios (excess amniotic fluid).
+The amount of excess fluid was the equivalent of carrying triplets the doctors said, indicative of a major swallowing difficulty.
 The hope was that it was something structural that could be fixed through a quick surgery.
-Leah and Anthony were hopeful everything was ok, but deep down, they knew something was terribly wrong.
-Nothing could have prepared them for the road ahead.
+Leah and Anthony were hopeful everything was ok but deep down, they knew something was terribly wrong and nothing could have prepared them for the road ahead.

 At rehab, Caterina’s strength improved ever so slightly in her legs and arms.
 She swallowed during therapy and intermittently throughout the day.
-She still turned blue constantly and needed regular suctioning.
-Leah and Anthony spent every day with her, learning about her every need and trying to be the best parents they could be.
-Each day was a routine of therapies – occupational, physical, and speech/feeding.
-They quickly learned all therapies and reinforced them with Caterina throughout the day.
-In addition, they also added massage therapy, reading and play time, and, of course, nap time as she was a newborn infant.
-They did their best to manage their two different worlds, the one with a beautiful 2 year old son, Dominic, and the terrifying, fearful and helpless universe they were entrenched in with Caterina.
+She still turned blue constantly and needed consistent suctioning.
+Leah and Anthony spent everyday with her, learning about her every need and trying to be the best parents they could be.
+Each day was a routine of therapy – occupational, physical, and speech and feeding therapy.
+They quickly learned all therapies and reinforced them with Caterina throughout the day in addition to massage therapy, reading and play time, and of course nap time as she was a newborn infant.
+They did their best to manage their two different worlds, the one with a beautiful 2-year-old son, Dominic and the terrifying, fearful and helpless universe they were entrenched in with Caterina.
 No diagnosis and no answers.

 After six weeks at rehab, she was having significant trouble breathing so they decided to send her back to the same hospital but the Pediatric ICU where they identified an infection.
-Within 24 hours, she was put on a ventilator because she had very little reserves.
-She had been fighting for two months, every day.
+Within 24 hours, she was put on a ventilator because she had little to no reserves.
+She had been fighting for 2 months, every day.

 The muscle biopsy came back yielding no results.
 Caterina continued to deteriorate quickly, failing to be extubated.
-There was only one successful extubatation that lasted a few days, but before long, she was back on the ventilator.
-She progressively worsened and because of her low muscle tone at her core, she couldn’t move mucus at all.
-This caused her to develop atelectasis in her lungs every day (fluid plugging up her lungs).
-She continued to require more and more support and was eventually put on paralytics where she was not doing the breathing at all.
-Leah and Anthony had to make the impossible decision to remove support, still with no diagnosis.
+There was one successful time extubating her that lasted a few days, but before long, she was back on the ventilator.
+She progressively worsened and because of her low muscle tone at her core, she couldn’t move mucus at all so she was developing atelectasis in her lungs every day (fluid plugging up her lungs).
+She continued to require more support and was eventually put on paralytics where she was not doing the breathing at all.
+Leah and Anthony had the make the impossible decision to remove support, still with no diagnosis.
 A repeat MRI showed some white matter brain disease (which was later revealed to have no significance).
 They decided to remove support on February 27th, 2017 but not before getting their blood drawn as well at Caterina’s in hopes to find some answers through further genetic testing (WES Test).
 They not only wanted to know what devastating disease ended their daughter’s life but did they carry a recessive mutated gene?

-On May 10th, 2017, almost three months later, they got the call with the results from the WES Test.
+It wasn’t until 3 months later, in the middle of May, that they got the call with the results from the WES Test.
 It was a mutation on the ACTA1 gene which is associated with Nemaline Myopathy.
-More importantly, it was a de novo mutation which meant it happened spontaneously and she was the first in the bloodline to have it.
+More importantly, it was a de novo mutation, meaning it happened spontaneously and she was the first in the bloodline to have it.
 Most of the ACTA1 mutations occur de novo¸ or spontaneous.
-Almost seven months since her birth, and they finally had an answer.
+Almost 7 months since her birth, and they finally had an answer.
 It offered closure.
 It offered comfort.
 It also offered ease of future planning for other children.
-Lastly, and most importantly, it helped direct this foundation.
+Lastly and most importantly, it helped direct this foundation.
 There was name for it, however rare it was.
 And, in Caterina’s honor, the Caterina Grace Foundation was founded in 2017 by founder Leah Ziniti to help all patients with Nemaline Myopathy.

 MEANING BEHIND THE CGF LOGO